A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Subdividing DNN to improve cryptanalytical extraction

-For these types of special neurons, the signature extraction differs and a special process depending on the type of special neurons is performed.
-It is important to notice that, due to the information we extract from physical leakages, we are able to differentiate \textit{always-off} from \textit{always-on} neurons.
-This distinction is closely related to the sign extraction of the scaling factor using side-channel analysis (see \Cref{sign_extraction}).
+This method extracts the signature of a targeted neuron using the critical points obtained from \autoref{alg:extraction_32bits_algo_search}, under the assumption that a full-rank system can be constructed.
+This implies that the number of critical points, \textit{i.e.}, the number of equations, must be at least equal to the number of targeted parameters (weights and bias), and that each targeted parameter must appear with a non-zero coefficient in at least one equation.
+Unfortunately, there exist neurons for which these conditions are difficult to satisfy, \textit{i.e.} neurons requiring a very large number of queries to identify a suitable subset of critical points.
+Such neurons can be broadly classified into two categories: \begin{itemize} \item[$\bullet$] The first category corresponds to neurons that almost never change state, except on a very small subset of the input space $\mathcal{X}$.
+Finding critical points through random sampling is therefore particularly challenging.
+Examples include \textit{always-off} and \textit{always-on} neurons, as introduced in \autoref{subsec:natural_limit}.

+\item[$\bullet$] The second category, which has not been previously reported in the literature, corresponds to neurons for which one of the input entries is almost always null.
+For such neurons, the number of queries required to construct a full-rank matrix can exceed that of standard neurons by a factor of up to $10$ (see \autoref{subsec:extraction_32bits_special_cases}).
+We refer to these neurons as \textit{input-off}. \end{itemize}

+The presence of these neurons is correlated with the type of activation function used.
+In particular, the ReLU activation function is known to induce \textit{always-off} neurons~\cite{Dying_ReLU}, and we hypothesize that the repeated application of this activation function is a key factor contributing to the emergence of \textit{input-off} neurons in DNNs.
+For these special-case neurons, the signature extraction process must be adapted.
+Once a special-case neuron is detected based on the unusually large number of queries required during extraction, a \corr{specific} procedure \corr{must be} applied.
+Since these neurons arise in ReLU-based DNNs, we now describe the extraction procedures tailored to each case.

-\textbf{Extraction of \textit{always-off} neurons.} The most simple case of specific neuron is the \textit{always-off} neuron.
-Since its output value is almost always null and therefore independent from the input, we can directly assign its output value to $0$ without having to extract the related weights.
+\paragraph{Extraction of \textit{always-off} neurons.} The simplest special case is that of an \textit{always-off} neuron.
+Since its output is almost always null and therefore independent of the input, its output can be directly set to $0$, without extracting the associated weights.